 What are Training Outlines?
 How do you create them?

-In this series of articles on how to create and use a training outline, I’ll be covering how to put together a killer training outline that does everything you need on how to create an outline.
+In this series of articles on how to create and use a training outline, We’ll be covering how to put together a killer training outline that does everything you need on how to create an outline.

 It’s useful to think of creating a training outline as an incremental process that includes the following six steps: